jamestariga/NodeJS-Backend/README.md

 In <code>authController.js</code> and <code>logoutController.js</code>

 ```
-sameSite: 'None'
 secure: true
 ```

-When testing the REST Api in the browser, ensure that this header is active otherwise there will be errors thrown.
+When testing the REST Api in the browser, ensure that this header is active otherwise errors will be thrown.

 ## Run this project locally